m0hammadr3za/warp-toggle-with-keyboard/README.md

 ## Use Case

-This program is designed for Windows 11 users who use Cloudflare Warp and want to toggle the Warp connection quickly and easily using a keyboard shortcut.
+This program is designed for Windows 11 users who use Cloudflare Warp and want to toggle the Warp connection quickly and easily using a keyboard shortcut(ctrl+shift+x).
 It provides a convenient way to enable or disable Cloudflare Warp with just a key combination.

 ## How Does It Work

 The program relies on image recognition to find specific UI elements on your Windows 11 desktop.
-When you trigger the keyboard shortcut, the program performs the following steps:
+When you trigger the keyboard shortcut which by default is ctrl+shift+x, the program performs the following steps:

 1. It locates and clicks the "Show Hidden Icons" button in the Windows taskbar.
 2. It finds the Cloudflare Warp icon in the taskbar and clicks on it.